Heandy27/WeatherApp/README.md

 # Weather App

-Weather App es una aplicación creada con SwiftUI y está conectada a una API REST para mostrar el pronóstico de cualquier ciudad y tu ubicación actual, utilizando CoreLocation y la API REST de OpenWeatherMap.
+Weather App is an app created with SwiftUI and connected to a REST API to display the forecast for any city and your current location, using CoreLocation and the OpenWeatherMap REST API.

 [![weather-App.png](https://i.postimg.cc/Nj3rYDLj/weather-App.png)](https://postimg.cc/sMJ24ppk)

-## Características
+## Features

-- **Grid:** Organiza vistas de manera ordenada en filas y columnas.
+- **Grid:** Organizes views in an orderly manner into rows and columns.
-- **API REST:** La aplicación interactúa con una API REST para obtener información sobre el clima de cualquier ciudad del mundo.
+- **API REST:** The app interacts with a REST API to fetch information about characters and their series.
-- **MVVM:** Se ha utilizado el patrón de diseño MVVM para organizar el código, separando la lógica de negocio (Model), la representación de la interfaz de usuario (View) y el manejo de los datos (ViewModel).
+- **MVVM:** The MVVM design pattern is used to organize the code, separating business logic (Model), user interface representation (View), and data handling (ViewModel).
-- **Combine:** Implementación de Combine para manejar la reactividad de los datos.
+- **Combine:** Implementation of Combine to handle data reactivity.
-- **Async/Await:** Uso de async/await para realizar solicitudes a la API de manera eficiente.
+- **Async/Await:** Usage of async/await to make API requests efficiently.
-- **RootView:** Uso de estados en la aplicación para el manejo de errores.
+- **RootView:** Usage of states in the app to handle errors.

-## Tecnologías
+## Technologies

 - SwiftUI
 - Xcode